-- Powell has worked in the past to reduce racial tensions (after a race-riot amongst troops, he was charged with cracking down on black militants).
+- Powell has worked in the past to reduce racial tensions (after a race riot among troops, he was charged with cracking down on black militants).

 - He held the position of Secretary of State under George W. Bush during his first term.

-- Powell was wary of the Iraq invasion, but continued to support the initial decision up until 2007 with the troop surge, an issue which his position has been less than consistent, voicing support and concern that the surge should've been enacted sooner.
-The support for the Iraq War would probably be Colin Powell's largest hindrance when it comes to a Presidential race, however I would imagine his position would easy be able to shift to a tune of him not actually supporting it personally, but feeling the need to back up and support the decisions made by the current Commander in Chief.
+- Powell was wary of the Iraq invasion but continued to support the initial decision up until 2007 with the troop surge, an issue in which his position has been less than consistent, voicing support and concern that the surge should've been enacted sooner.
+The support for the Iraq War would probably be Colin Powell's largest hindrance when it comes to a Presidential race; however, I would imagine his position would easily be able to shift to a tune of him not actually supporting it personally but feeling the need to back up and support the decisions made by the current Commander in Chief.

 - Gary Johnson, Libertarian Candidate.
-Business and government experience, competed in Ironman World Championship race, and climbed all seven summits.
+Business and government experience competed in the Ironman World Championship race and climbed all seven summits.
 Bonus points: "Donald Trump is a pussy."

 - Jill Stein, Green Party.
-Good grasp on the issues and solid balance between conservative and liberal views.
-Her downside is the party platform itself, the Green Party is a decent size for a third-party, however, it's still smaller than the Libertarian Party.
+Good grasp of the issues and solid balance between conservative and liberal views.
+Her downside is the party platform itself; the Green Party is a decent size for a third-party; however, it's still smaller than the Libertarian Party.